HEIGHT ABOVE SEA LEVEL

 If you feel comfortable with strings and are ready for the next challenge when working with text, check out regular expressions.

-Here's the full list of articles in the series:
+Here's the complete list of articles in the series:

 Become a Patreon member and receive: